-COMPLYING WITH THE REQUIREMENT TO YOU MUST USING ACCORDING TO THE FOLLOWING REQUIREMENTS Limit the concentration of CO in the engine exhaust Select the sampling port location and the number of traverse points; and Method 1 or 1A of 40 CFR part 60, appendix A 63.7(d)(1)(i) If using a control device, the sampling site must be located at the outlet of the control device.
-Determine the O 2 concentration of the engine exhaust at the sampling port location; and Method 3 or 3A or 3B of 40 CFR part 60, appendix A, or ASTM Method D6522-00 (Re-approved 2005) ^a Measurements to determine O_2 concentration must be made at the same time and location as the measurements for CO concentration. engine exhaust at the sampling port Method 4 of 40 CFR part 60, appendix A, or Test Method 320 of 40 CFR part 63, appendix A, or ASTM D 6348-03 ^a Measurements to determine moisture content must be made at the same time and location as the measurements for CO concentration.
-Measure CO at the exhaust of the Method 10 of 40 CFR part 60, appendix A, ASTM Method D6522-00 (2005), ^a Method 320 of 40 CFR part 63, Appendix A, or ASTM D6348-03 ^a CO concentration must be at 15% O 2 , dry basis.
+COMPLYING WITH THE REQUIREMENT TO YOU MUST USING ACCORDING TO THE FOLLOWING REQUIREMENTS Limit the concentration of CO Select the sampling port location and the number of traverse points; and Method 1 or 1A of 40 CFR part 60, appendix A, 40 CFR 63.7(d)(1)(i) If using a control device, the sampling site must be located at the outlet of the control device.
+Determine the O 2 concentration of the engine exhaust at the sampling port location; and Method 3, 3A or 3B of 40 CFR part 60, appendix A, or ASTM Method D6522-00 (Re-approved 2005) a Measurements to determine $O_2$ concentration must be made at the same time and location as the measurements for CO concentration. engine exhaust at the sampling port Method 320 of 40 CFR part 63, appendix A, or ASTM D Measurements to determine moisture content must be made at the same time and location as the measurements for CO concentration.
+Measure CO at the exhaust of the Method 10 of 40 CFR part 60, appendix A, ASTM Method D6522-00 (2005), a Method 320 of 40 CFR part 63, Appendix A, or ASTM D6348-03 a CO concentration must be at 15% O 2 , dry basis.
 Results of this test consist of the average of the three 1-hour or longer runs.